StanislavRadkov/Fortran-Cheat-Sheet/README.md

 Arrays can be up to seven dimensions.
 They are stored in column major format.
 This is not the same as C which is stored in row major format.

-Define an array with starting index -3 and end index 3 using the dimension
+Define an array with starting index -3 and end index 3 using the dimension statement:

 ```fortran
 real, dimension(-3:3) :: arr